Heliodex/Advanced-Higher/docs/Analysis.md

 ### Implementation (3 weeks)

 -   Architecture of broad project structure: 2 days
--   Implementation of user interface: 6 days
+-   Implementation of user interface: 5 days
 -   Implementation of backend processes: 6 days
 -   Inclusion of algorithms - bubble sort, insertion sort, binary search: 3 days
 -   Implementation of database systems: 4 days
+-   Write-up and research of new skills and concepts: 1 day

 ### Testing (9 days)